Sofiman/BenEaterProgramAssembler/GettingStarted.md

 OUT
 HLT
 ```
 This example is a valid program, his task is to add together content of the A and B register and output it.
-But giving this to the compiler could not pass, you need...
+But giving this to the assembler could not pass, you need...

 ### Variables!
 You use variables anywhere in your code.
 Variables can contains a (4 bit, according to Ben Eater's default RAM configuration) integer.
 In your statement it will be replaced by the address of the variabel definition.